 The picture bellow illustrates why preservatives are so important.
 You can see that an unpreserved pot of cream exposed to mould is strongly contaminated after 14 days, whereas a preserved one does not show any signs of contamination.

-Photograph courtesy of CTPA
+Photos courtesy of CTPA

 Robust cosmetics safety legislation ensures that cosmetic products placed on the market are safe.